Micromanipulators in Semiconductor Device Testing: Ensuring Reliability and Performance

 Working Principles of Micromanipulators

 A micromanipulator enables precise manipulation or sampling of objects such as a test coupon, wafer or die.
 It lets the user physically interact with the sample through its arms with probes.
 The movement can be controlled manually or electrically.
 Here, the main part is precise movement of the probe at the required angles with an accuracy of less than a micron.
-This requires actuators that offer controlled movement with micron and sub-micron level precision.
+This requires stepper motors that offer controlled movement with micron and sub-micron level precision.
 A micromanipulator can be covered for safety reasons and remotely operated with a mouse, where the output can be displayed on a computer monitor.

 Benefits of Using Micromanipulators in Semiconductor Device Testing